Oral Cancer Screening in San Antonio

 - Eat a balanced diet and make sure you get all the vitamins you need.

-Just remember: Your chances are increased for developing oral cancer if you use tobacco, alcohol, and those who smoke and drink simultaneously increase their risk of cancer dramatically.
-Also, sun exposure can lead to lip cancer, and those who have had head and neck cancer have a higher risk of developing oral cancer.
-Knowing that, it’s important you live healthily and get consistent checkups if you do not.
-Keep this in mind when determining whether or not you need an oral cancer screening from our oncology specialist in San Antonio.
+Just remember: Your chances for developing oral cancer increase if you use tobacco or alcohol, and those who smoke and drink simultaneously increase their risk of cancer dramatically.
+Sun exposure can lead to lip cancer.
+Patients who have had head and/or neck cancer have a higher risk of developing oral cancer as well.
+It is important to live healthily and get consistent checkups, especially if you engage in the habits listed above.
+All of this information will help you determine whether or not you need an oral cancer screening from our oncology specialist in San Antonio.